iHRIS/iHRIS/ihris-backend/notes/roles_and_tasks.md

 ** field - string that is a FHIRPath to a field in the structure definition ** resource - reference to a specific resource for access

+**delete only makes sense on a profile.
+It will ignored if trying to set on a resource or including a field.**

 ## resolution

 Add permission to user object based on roles (or custom module)

+User.updatePermissions() adds all permissions from roles in User to the permissions array.

 user.addPermission( permission, profile/resource, field )
 * sending field when it's already been sent without a field does nothing.
 The higher level